 Board of Directors

 As a local small business owner, I am acutely aware of the importance of community support and its positive impact on local economies.
 Clearly the enthusiastic support of the vendors and buyers for the Ligonier Country Market has helped ensure its long-term success while, at the same time, boosting the local Ligonier economy.
-The Market is a "not to be missed" Saturday event and I can't wait for the 2016 season to begin!
+The Market is a "not to be missed" Saturday event.
 I am honored to be a part of the Market by serving as a newly elected member of the board.

 Bridget Horman is the 5th generation to grow up in Ligonier.
 She attended IUP for undergrad and SHU for her Masters.
 Later she married, bought a house in Ligonier Borough, taught music at Holy Trinity for 8 years.
-She has two children ages 1&3 and helps run the family hauling business.
+She has two children ages 2&4.
 In addition, she gives private music lessons, plays piano at a church and volunteers her time to local organizations.
 She remembers attending the farmers (yep that long ago) market when it was at the wildlife club and high school when she was wee.

 Hi.
 I’m Dave Maniago.
 I like the Ligonier Country Market so much that I am on my second 6 year term on the Board.
 I have been president, vice president, treasurer and secretary.
 My wife and I have been residents in the Ligonier Valley for 18 years.
 There are many wonderful educational, entertaining and recreational activities in the area, but at the top of my list is the Market.
 Where else can you by great produce, beautiful craft items, delicious prepared foods and meet your friends?
 What’s not to like?

 Term A - 2012-2014 & Term B 2015-2017